SouraTR/emapper2gbk/README.rst

 You can give the GO ontology as an input to the program, it will be otherwise downloaded during the run.
 You can download it here: http://purl.obolibrary.org/obo/go/go-basic.obo .
 The program requests the NCBI database to retrieve taxonomic information of the organism.
 However, if the organism is "bacteria" or "metagenome", the taxonomic information will not have to be retrieved online.
-Hence, if you need to run the program from a cluster with no internet access, it is possible for a "bacteria" or "metagenome" organism, and by providing the GO-basic.obo file.
+Hence, if you need to run the program from a cluster with no internet access, it is possible for a "bacteria" or "metagenome" organism, and by providing the GO-basic.obo file (that you can download before using emapper2gbk).

 For specific help on each subcommand use: ``emapper2gbk {cmd} --help``